 As I mentioned, because this isn’t something that really comes up, especially publicly, as I began this post I quickly realized that I couldn’t talk about my first dad without including my second…

-My second dad came into my life when I was just three years old, so not only do I feel like I’ve always known him but he was an immense presence in our family for all the years that followed.
+My second dad came into my life when I was just three years old.
+So not only do I feel like I’ve always known him but he was an immense presence in our family for all the years that followed.
 Around 19 or 20 our relationship changed.
-We’d gotten much closer over the years and by then he would refer to me as his daughter and I would refer to him as my dad.
+We’d gotten much closer over the years, and by then he would refer to me as his daughter and I would refer to him as my dad.
 It’s not something that was conscious — it just evolved.
-It was perfectly natural, it fit us and we never thought to question it.
+It was perfectly natural, it fit us, and we never thought to question it.
 He didn’t replace my first dad, and has never tried to — that was never the point.
 But his involvement has changed my life in countless ways for which I feel indebted.
-He is one of my best friends, has been an amazing teacher and I’ve always said that if I could have put in an order for another dad, he is what would have shown up on my doorstep.
-Before kids were even an option for me, I spent a lot of time thinking that one day my kids would be missing a grandpa.
-As it turns out, that’s not true; and my son is equally as lucky to have him as a grandpa, as I am to have him as a dad.
+He is one of my best friends, has been an amazing teacher, and I’ve always said that if I could have put in an order for another dad, he is what would have arrived on my doorstep.
+Before children were even a thought for me, I spent a lot of time thinking that one day my kids would be missing a grandpa.
+As it turns out, that’s not true; and my son is equally lucky to have him as a grandpa, as I am to have him as a dad.
 Because of his example, one of my greatest desires as a parent is for my son and I to have the kind of relationship that I have forged with my own parents.

 So, here’s a little twist: he adopted me when I was 30 years old.

-A couple of years earlier, we had a surprisingly casual conversation about him adopting me, for several reasons: we’d been referring to each other as dad/daughter for many years now, it was truly what our relationship consisted of and, in a practical manner, it would give me legal rights should he ever be in the hospital or similar situation.
+A couple of years earlier we had a surprisingly casual conversation about him adopting me, for several reasons: we’d been referring to each other as dad/daughter for many years, it was truly what our relationship consisted of and, in a practical manner, it would give me legal rights should he ever be in the hospital or similar situation.
 My response was simple, “That’s a great idea.
 It would make legal, what already is.”

 Losing my first dad made me better appreciate and understand the meaning of family.
 At a painfully young age I learned to hold your loved ones close every. single. day. and to tell them you love them constantly.
-To never waste or pass up a moment and to never stop appreciating their presence in your life.
-In the end, I’m glad I never skipped a holiday or birthday (no matter how hard I tried) for I would’ve lost out on all the other wonderful memories and times that I’ve created with the family that I do have.
-I’ve never had what would be considered a conventional family.
-But I still have an absolutely amazing family and the love and support we give and receive is a gift beyond words.
+To never waste or pass up a moment, and to never stop appreciating their presence in your life.
+In the end, I’m glad I never skipped a holiday or birthday (no matter how hard I tried) for I would’ve lost out on all the other wonderful memories and times that I’ve created with the family I still have.
+I’ve never had what would be considered a conventional family (whatever that might be these days), but I still have an absolutely amazing one, and the love and support we give and receive is a gift beyond words.